 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 The Glasgow Distillery Company have recently unveiled the latest batch of their 1770 single malt whisky.
-The Triple Distilled Release No. 1 follows the 2018 launch of their standard unpeated malt and the peated variation of the following year.
-Founded in 2014 by Liam Hughes, Mike Hayward and Ian McDougall, the business adopted the name of the firm that ran Dundashill distillery and christened their single malt after the year it was established.
-Ceasing to exist in the early 20th century, Dundashill was the last location to produce single malt whisky in the city until Hughes, Hayward and McDougall secured premises in Hillington 112 years later.
+The Triple Distilled Release No. 1 follows the 2018 launch of their standard unpeated malt and the peated variation from the following year.
+Founded in 2014 by Liam Hughes, Mike Hayward and Ian McDougall, Glasgow Distillery Co adopted the name of a firm that once ran the old Dundashill distillery.
+Their single malt is named 1770, because that was the year Dundashill was established.

-I must confess it has always struck me as a bit weird that an ultra modern, urban distillery situated in an industrial retail park would choose to borrow the history of an unrelated establishment from the past, and even though I understand the desire to highlight the significance of bringing single malt to Glasgow after so long, I can’t help but feel it would have been more appropriate to create an entirely new identity.
-The history of scotch whisky is admittedly fascinating, but the industry seems obsessed with it and the future should be just as intriguing.
-It would be refreshing to see new distilleries promote that in their branding and celebrate the role they intend to play in that future, rather than hark back to the well trodden paths of yesteryear.
+I must confess, it has always struck me as a bit weird that an ultra modern, urban distillery, situated in an industrial retail park would choose to “borrow” the history of an unrelated establishment from the past and even though I understand the desire to highlight the significance of bringing single malt back to Glasgow, I can’t help but feel it would have been more appropriate to create an entirely new identity.
+The history of Scotch whisky is fascinating but the industry seems obsessed with it and the future should be just as intriguing.
+It would be refreshing to see new distilleries celebrate the role they intend to play in that future, rather than hark back to the well trodden paths of yesteryear.
 It’s OK to be new and it’s OK to be you.

-Their latest edition looks to the lowland distilleries of old, who like their Irish cousins turned to triple distillation, likely as a means to extract greater yields from cheaper grains.
-Spirit produced using such a method tends to display greater concentration of certain flavour compounds, creating a lighter, fruitier liquid, though potentially sacrificing some complexities and flavour variations in the process.
+Their latest edition looks to the lowland distilleries of old, who, like their Irish cousins, turned to triple distillation, likely as a means to extract greater yields from cheaper grains.
+Spirits produced using such methods tend to display greater concentration of certain flavour compounds, creating a lighter, fruitier liquid, whilst potentially sacrificing some complexities and flavour variations in the process.
 Release No. 1 of the 1770 triple distilled edition comes bottled at 46% having been matured in virgin oak casks.
-At least on paper this is a confusing choice as one would think it almost pointless to invest extra time in creating a lighter whisky only to swamp it with wood but at the end of the day it’s all about smell and taste, so how does the whisky hold up..?
+At least on paper that seems a confusing choice.
+You would think that highly active virgin oak casks would swamp the lighter, triple distilled spirit but let’s see if it has…

 *Full disclosure: I was sent a bottle of 1770 Triple Distilled Single Malt Whisky so that I might share my thoughts with my readers.
 As always I will strive to give an honest and impartial opinion of the inherent quality of the liquid and the value for money it represents.